jancipar/US-China-relations/README.md

 2. __Topic Modeling for Discerning Dominant Themes Across Time__: Employing advanced topic modeling techniques, we delved into the datasets to uncover prevalent themes evolving over the specified timeline.
 This facilitated a nuanced understanding of the dynamic shifts in media coverage.

 3. __Sentiment Analysis to Assess Media Favorability Toward China in Relation to Diplomatic Developments__: Through sentiment analysis, we gauged the tone and favorability of media coverage concerning U.S.-China relations, aligning our assessment with the corresponding diplomatic events to capture the broader context.

-4. __Frequency Analysis of "Trade" and "Security" Over Time__: We systematically tracked the frequency of specific terms, such as "Trade" and "Security," throughout the selected timeframe.
-This enabled us to quantify and assess the degree of emphasis on these critical aspects and their role in shaping the media's representation of the ongoing rivalry between the two nations.

 ### Limitations